Superman vs. The Elite: Production

 The film was first announced at San Diego Comic-Con 2011, during the screening of Batman: Year One, as one of the films from the DC Universe Animated Original Movies line for 2012, by producer Bruce Timm.
-Joe Kelly, writer of Action Comics #775, "What's So Funny About Truth, Justice & the American Way?," adapted his own work into the film.
+Joe Kelly, writer of Action Comics #775, "What's So Funny About Truth, Justice & the American Way?", adapted his own work into the film.
 He was quoted as saying, "The story tackles themes that go way beyond a typical superhero story...politics, the price of power and America's place as a force in the world are all viewed through the lens of the DC Universe.
 Even if fans aren't paying close attention to these issues, they're all over the media.
 You can't escape them.
 So with the state of affairs being what it is, I can't think of a better time to see Superman confront these themes...I'm a big fan of taking real world issues and working them out through our "superhero" stories—but this one goes beyond strict allegory.
 Like the original comic story, the film is thought provoking without being preachy and really delivers a punch."
 He also said that, in terms of expanding the comic book issue into an animated film, and the differences between the two, that he "Alan [Burnett] helped me cut to the heart of the story and personalize it for an audience who might not have known the original comic...the original story was about anti-heroes and comic fans and trends in the industry that were disturbing to me when it was written.
 For the story to work as a film, we needed to get beyond that while keeping the core of the story: that Superman serves a purpose and his moral code is relevant even in the modern world.
 This is where the expansion into "world politics" really helped."

 Theme music

-Superman vs. the Elite utilizes the same musical main theme that was composed by Robert Kral for the previously released animated film Superman: Doomsday.
+Superman vs. the Elite utilizes the same musical main theme that was composed by Robert Kral for Superman: Doomsday (2007).